auth0/cosmos/src/components/molecules/form/actions/actions.md

 #### Examples

-At the end of the forms, you need actions that the user can take.
 Pass a `primaryAction` with the label and method to call.

 ```js
 <Form>